JuliaWood1/DH150-UX-Design/assignment07/README.md

 ### Introducing Bool: The Future of Sustainable Shopping

 Wow, it's been a long time coming, but I can finally say I prototyped my sustainable shopping app, Bool.
 Yay!
 So, let me give you an overview of what I have done on this project over the past two week period of high fidelity prototyping.
 I focused on prototyping three features that I wanted my app to perform: 1) filtering and sorting by price, distance, size, etc., 2) viewing items in Map view, and 3) posting an item for sale on the buying and selling app.
+While completing these tasks, I also had to add additional helper screens like the entry/loading screen, profiles, likes page, and scrolling main menus.
+I wish I had more time (and a budget) to devote more time to fully developing this prototype.
+However, this prototype taught me a lot about how to create a high fidelity  prototype, and what is important to include in the minimum viable product.
+I also learned that every single time you test the prototype, you will find an minor error that needs fixing (e.g., a missing link or a dead end).
+I'm looking forward to pitching my app, Bool, to the class next week!

 ### Graphic Design